ImranR98/TinyStock/README.md

 - Test the App with thousands of items/sales/purchases to make sure performance scales well.
 If not, some changes could be made:
     - Switch to a regular SQL DB instead of relying on files.
 Files are portable and allow the App to be self-contained without having to rely on an external database, but using them may not scale well.
 This needs to be tested.
     - Improve search speed, perhaps using hashes or other data structures.
-- Add a 'Report' screen with various settings that can be tuned to generate specific reports.
-This page would replace the existing 'Sales' (and 'Purchases') screen(s).
-The report would, by default, show all sales and purchases for all items for all time.
-It could be tuned to only show data within a specific date range, or to only show either sales or purchases, or to only show data for a specific item (in which case it would show more detail such as the opening quantity of the item and the new quantity after each sale/purchase).
+- Replace the existing Sales and Purchases pages with a single 'Report' page that would show all sales and purchases on one table.
+The table should feature a couple of check boxes for 'Show Sales Only'/'Show Purchases Only', a date picker or two to filter for transactions from a certain timeframe, and a search box to filter transactions based on item or adjustment details.
+The total transaction amounts for the chosen timeframe would be shown.
+A modified version of the Item Search component would also be there to allow for filtering based on item.
+When item filtering is done, the opening and closing quantities for the item are shown.